Shamim Ara

 Shamim Ara (22 March 1938 – 5 August 2016) was a Pakistani film actress, director, and producer.
 She was known as The Tragic Beauty because of the tragic heroine roles she often portrayed in films.
-She was one of the most popular actresses of her time and was one of the most successful actresses of the 1960s, 1970s, 1980s, and 1990s.
+She was one of the most popular and successful actresses of the 1960s, 1970s, 1980s, and 1990s.
 She is regarded as one of the most influential actresses of all time in Pakistani cinema.

 Early life

 Ara was born as Putli Bai in Aligarh, Uttar Pradesh, British India in 1938.
 Her mother was a professional dancer who encouraged her to pursue acting and dancing.
 Her maternal grandmother was her guardian, taking key decisions regarding her early life and career.
 The family relocated to Karachi in 1956, following the partition of India.